joaquim-verges/ProjectorAndroidStudio/README.md

 projector --help
 ```
 3. At this point, you could run one of the pre-configured IDEs like IntelliJ and start using it, but to run Android Studio, you need to install it separately.
-4. Download the latest Android Studio 4.2 or above (4.2 is the minimum version that works with Projector)
+4. Download the latest Android Studio Arctic Fox or above (Arctic Fox is the minimum version that works with Projector)
 * Find the latest download URL for linux from https://developer.android.com/studio/archive.
-At the time of writing, the latest version is Artic Fox Beta 3
+At the time of writing, the latest version is Artic Fox Patch 2
 * Download it to your remote server in your home directory with curl:

 ```
-$ curl -L --output android-studio.tar.gz https://redirector.gvt1.com/edgedl/android/studio/ide-zips/2020.3.1.18/android-studio-2020.3.1.18-linux.tar.gz
+$ curl -L --output android-studio.tar.gz https://redirector.gvt1.com/edgedl/android/studio/ide-zips/2020.3.1.24/android-studio-2020.3.1.24-linux.tar.gz
 ```
 * Unzip the downloaded archive: